Rise 360 Accessibility Conformance Report

 Use meaningful text for every link so learners know what each one does.

-2.5.1 Pointer Gestures (Level A 2.1 only)
+2.5.1 Pointer Gestures (Level A 2.1 and 2.2)

 Not Applicable

-Rise 360 doesn't use touchscreen gestures.
+Rise 360 does not have touchscreen gestures.

-2.5.2 Pointer Cancellation (Level A 2.1 only)
+2.5.2 Pointer Cancellation (Level A 2.1 and 2.2)

 Supports